LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

 ^^^^^^^^^^^^^^

 This week's project assignment is a Project Review.
-Following is a summarized version of what Chris and Paul discussed during Paul’s project review.
+Following is a summarized version of what Chris and Paul discussed during Paul's project review.

 What stories have you been working on recently?